JohnnyXavier/johnnyxavier.github.io/_posts/2018-11-26-postgres-nosql-1.md

 updated:
 categories: database
 extract:    This note is the 1st on a series on playing around <strong>noSQL</strong> capabilities of the tried and true <strong>PostgreSQL</strong> db
-tags:       postgresql postgres nosql jsonb spring-jdbc spring-data document-store
+tags:       postgresql postgres sql nosql jsonb spring-jdbc spring-data document-store configuration
 ---

 # /Note_1_PostgreSQL_no_sql